Tokenomics Summary

 The v1 design stance is a fixed hard-cap supply minted at genesis:

-• No discretionary inflation beyond genesis: “emissions” refers to tokens entering circulation from predefined allocations (for example the staking and validator rewards pool), not supply creation beyond the fixed cap.
+- No discretionary inflation beyond genesis: “emissions” refers to tokens entering circulation from predefined allocations (for example the protocol operations pool), not supply creation beyond the fixed cap.

 For definitions of minted supply, circulating supply, and emissions, see docs/token/TOKEN-EMISSIONS-NOTES.md.